D. B. Dhanapala: Early life and career

 Dhanapala was born in Tissamaharama and educated at Mahinda College, Galle and Allahabad University in India.
-After an early career as a writer and a journalist at the Ceylon Daily News, where he made a name as Janus, in the famous "Blue Page" of the Ceylon Daily News.
-His pen portraits of the movers and shakers in the then Ceylon made his writing style unique in the country at that time.
+After an early career as a writer and a journalist at the Ceylon Daily News, where he wrote under the pen name Janus, in the famous "Blue Page" of the Ceylon Daily News.
+His pen portraits of prominent people of Sri Lanka became a hallmark of his contributions and made his writing style unique in the country at that time.

 After a while his disagreements with the Lake House resulted in him leaving and going on to teaching as the principal of Dharmaloka Vidyalaya Kelaniya.
 He returned to journalism to found the Lankadeepa, the Sinhala daily which exists to this day as the Sinhala-language daily with the largest circulation.
+He served as the Chief Editor.

 Lankadeepa was unique at the time because it was original journalism in Sinhala.
-At that time the Dinamina, which was the only other Sinhala daily, was a translation of the Ceylon Daily News.
-Lankadeepa had its own reporters, was the first to give its reporters bylines in the stories they reported.
+At that time, the Dinamina, which was the only other Sinhala daily newspaper, was a translation of the English-language Ceylon Daily News.
+Lankadeepa had its own reporters, and was the first to give its reporters bylines in the stories they reported.
 It devised a special Sinhala font, and created a linotype for itself.
 It had its own photographers and created special pages for cinema, literature at the same time creating the first ever Sinhala cartoon strip, Neela.

 A note in the back cover of the new edition of Among Those Present, D. B. Dhanapala's most famous book, says although Dhanapala's Sinhala writing was neither prolific nor unique, he attained an almost cult status for his writing in the Daily News.

-Nonetheless, this outstanding writer in English was the doyen of Sinhala journalism who served as Chief Editor of the Lankadeepa which broke new ground by becoming the country's first Sinhala daily which was not a translation of an English newspaper.

 He was also the founder of the Dawasa Group of Newspapers published by M.D.
 Gunasena & Company under the name and style of Independent Newspapers of Ceylon Limited challenging the supremacy of Lake House during the waning years of the Times of Ceylon.